 The best PS5 external hard drive, out of all the models we tested, was the Samsung Portable SSD T5.
 This 1 TB external drive is remarkably small, with an unassuming design and consistently quiet operations.
 What really sells the SSD T5, however, is just how quickly it's able to transfer data.
 Copying Returnal to the drive took only 7 minutes — the fastest transfer speed of any drive we tested — while copying Mass Effect: Andromeda took only 2 minutes and 30 seconds.
 Loading up Mass Effect Andromeda from the SSD T5 took 35 seconds, which is actually four seconds faster than the PS5’s internal SSD loaded the game.
 That's extremely impressive for an external drive.

 Of course, 1 TB isn’t a tremendous amount of storage space; you’re essentially just doubling what you get from the PS5’s internal storage.
 It’s not enough to hold a whole library.
 The PS4 game-transfer speeds also aren’t the absolute fastest that we tested.
 But those are small quibbles in an otherwise-excellent accessory.

 The SanDisk Extreme Portable SSD is an excellent storage option for less than $100.
 Of course, you could get more HDD storage for the same price, but having an external SSD really is worthwhile, particularly if you plan to transfer PS5 games back and forth often — or if you plan to load PS4 games directly from the drive.
 This sleek little machine offers 500 GB of storage.
-It’s admittedly not a ton of space, but it’s enough for about 10 big-budget titles, or lots more mid-budget and indie fare.
+It’s admittedly not a ton of space, but it’s enough for about blockbuster 10 titles, or lots more mid-budget and indie fare.

 The big draw is not necessarily the available storage space, but rather the transfer speed.
 The Extreme Portable SSD moved Returnal from the PS5 in only 7 minutes and 12 seconds, while Mass Effect Andromeda took only 2:06.
 Furthermore, Mass Effect Andromeda took only 36 seconds to load, which is faster than the PS5’s internal SSD.